Siilwyn/css-declaration-sorter/readme.md

 [![David Dependencies Status][david-icon]][david]
 [![David devDependencies Status][david-dev-icon]][david-dev]

 A Node.js module and [PostCSS] plugin to sort the CSS declarations inside each selector based on their property names.
 Leveraging PostCSS’s speed, this module can quickly sort all your styling for added neatness.
 On top of that sorted CSS is smaller when gzipped because there will be more similar strings.
-The intention of this module is to sort your source CSS code for a whole project in the build process.
+The intention of this module is to sort the source CSS code of a project in the build process.
 Check out [the Atom package](https://github.com/Siilwyn/css-declaration-sorter-atom) for individual use.

 ## Alphabetical example
 Input: